12 Must-Do Finger Lakes Activities With Kids

 A science gallery has hands-on exhibits that show the many neat things glass can do.
 The thing Tiny Traveler was most looking forward to, and talked about the most afterward, was glassmaking.

-he made a fused-glass nightlight, I made a clock and Rich did a blown Christmas ornament.
-The prices, $20-$29, were reasonable for a unique experience and beautiful souvenir.
+Tiny Traveler made a fused-glass nightlight, I made a clock and Rich did a blown Christmas ornament.
+The prices, $20-$29, were reasonable for a unique experience and beautiful souvenirs.
+Five years later we still have them all.

 3. Ride a Horse